Brockton, Massachusetts: 2020 census

 Brockton has one of the largest populations of Cape Verdean ancestry in the United States.
 Per the 2023 American Community Survey five-year estimates, the Cape Verdean American population was 16,753 or approximately 16% of the population.
 Brockton also has a significant Angolan American community.

 Statistically, Brockton is the most populous and most densely populated community in Plymouth County.
 It is the sixth largest community in the commonwealth.
 However, it is only the twenty-seventh most densely populated community in the Commonwealth.

 As of 2010, there were 33,675 households, out of which 35.0% had children under the age of 18 living with them, 42.0% were married couples living together, 19.9% had a female householder with no husband present, and 32.4% were non-families.
 26.6% of all households were made up of individuals, and 9.5% had someone living alone who was 65 years of age or older.
 In the city, the population was spread out, with 27.8% under the age of 18, 9.1% from 18 to 24, 30.5% from 25 to 44, 20.8% from 45 to 64, and 11.7% who were 65 years of age or older.
 The median age was 34 years.
 For every 100 females, there were 92.1 males.
 For every 100 females age 18 and over, there were 87.4 males.

 As of 2018, the median income for a household in Brockton is $55,140.
 Males have an average income of $41,093 versus $35,145 for females.
 The per capita income for the city was $17,163.
 The poverty rate in Brockton is 15.61% of the population.
 Notably by race, 23.55% of Hispanics were in poverty, while the Black population of Brockton had about 18.61% of its population living in poverty.

+Crime

+Brockton has been cited in several crime analyses as having one of the higher violent crime rates in Massachusetts.
+For example, NeighborhoodScout’s analysis of FBI-reported data estimates Brockton’s annual risk of violent victimization at approximately 1 in 165.
+Additional comparative summaries ranking Massachusetts municipalities by violent crime per capita have also placed Brockton among the state’s more dangerous cities, with reported violent crime rates generally falling in the roughly 600–700 incidents per 100,000 residents, depending on the year and methodology.